Your peak hour usage is the one hour of the month when your energy used during on-peak hours, Monday - Friday is at its highest.

 Then during off-peak hours they:

 Examples are based on 1,800 sq. ft. homes during a typical summer evening.
-Kilowatt (kW) numbers are based on typical use during one hour during on-peak hours, Monday-Friday.
+Kilowatt (kW) numbers are based on typical use during one hour during on-peak hours, Monday-Friday; kW shown is based on a partial running time of the appliances during that hour.

 Since the Smith family chose to not run their electric dryer and pool pump during the same hour they were running their AC and oven during an on-peak hour and ran them during off-peak hours instead, their peak hour usage is lower than the Lara family's and their peak hour usage charge will be lower as well.